-A few weeks ago I wrote an article on the importance of hamstring flexibility in the golf swing.
-I mentioned how at times the hamstrings don’t always need to be stretched, but rather, strengthened to help them function properly.
-So when exactly, should you be stretching versus strengthening certain muscles throughout your body?
+When we consider muscle lengthening and strengthening, the hamstrings pose an interesting opportunity.
+Hamstrings don’t always need to be stretched, but rather, strengthened to help them function properly.
+So when exactly should you be stretching versus strengthening certain muscles throughout your body?
 Just because “you’re tight” doesn’t mean stretching is the answer.

 There are certainly instances where an underactive muscle will be in a chronically lengthened state and as a result appear “tight.”
-This happens often with the hamstring group as I talked about in my previous article.
 As a result of the pelvis becoming anteriorly tilted due to the tightness of the hip flexor group, the hamstrings get pulled taut.
 This is a prime example where strengthening the hamstrings while lengthening the hip flexors would allow the pelvis to find a more neutral position.
+The best golf strength exercises seek to strike this balance.

-This concept is one that in theory seems basic, but in practicality can be pretty complex.
+This concept is one that in theory seems basic, but in practicality can be pretty complex and requires a professional set of eyes.
 Solving this puzzle is the name of the game, and we are here to help do just that.
 If you have not had your physical evaluation completed in the past six months, now is the time.
-Reach out to me or Kyle to schedule it today!
+Reach out to our expert team today to incorporate the best golf strength exercises for your hamstring into your golf fitness routine today.